ArneVancleef/ImageJ-Particle-detection-and-analysis/README.md

 3. background
 This is the method that is used to subtract the background from the image.
 3 methods exist for this:
-- Rolling ball background subtraction: with this method the computer generates a background from the original image
+- Rolling ball background subtraction: with this method the computer generates a background from the original image.
+Can be used on a single image and is the easiest method when working with only one image.
 - Background image is open: A background image is open manually or by another way and is open in imageJ during the whole analysis.
+Rather unconvenient method.
 - Median method: a background image is constructed from multiple frames by taking the median of each pixel value.
 This method only works for map of videos or map with maps of images.
 This method also removes scratches or stuck aparticles on top of uneven lighting.
+Prefered method when working with more than 20 images.

+---

 4. Edge detection threshold
 This is the high threshold for the edge detection, the most important threshold, the higher this threshold the sharper a particle must be before being detected.
 3 is a good starting value for most images (with a edge detection smoothing of 2 and sharpening of 0.40).
 If not enough particles are detected: increase threshold, if too much particles are detected, reduce threshold.